svekho/OpticalTachometer/README.md

 ## Commit history

 Commit history for project can be found at: https://github.com/AmyNyma/Optical_Tachometer .
-This will be available until team member Amy Nymalm decides to delete the project.
+This will be available until team member AmyNyma decides to delete the project.